Neil Spiller: Background and Interpretation

 In 1998, tiring of moving quickly from one project to the next, Spiller embarked upon his ongoing long project, Communicating Vessels, an artistic and literary paracosm which Spiller has variously described as 'autobiograph[ical]', 'psychogeographical', and, with reference to the work of Dame Frances Yates, 'memory theatre'.
 As of 2018, Spiller estimated that there are approximately 1000 drawings associated with the project.
 The name Communicating Vessels' is an allusion to André Breton's Les Vases Communicants (1931).
-Spiller has said that the Vessels project has 66 sub-titles including 'Rude Mechanicals', 'Critical Paths' and 'Slam-houndian Surrealism'—a reference to the opening line of William Gibson's Count Zero (1986).
+Spiller has said that the Vessels project has 66 sub-titles including 'Rude Mechanicals', 'Critical Paths' and 'Slam-houndian Surrealism', a reference to the opening sentence of William Gibson's Count Zero (1986).

-At the project's inception, Spiller drew inspiration from Daneil Liberskind's Chamber Works (1983), Michael Webb's Temple Island (1987), Ben Nicholson's Appliance House (1990) as well as the prose of Francesco Colonna's Hypnerotomachia Poliphili (1499), intending to design his project's spaces and objects to reflect motifs of Surrealist art and theory.
+At the project's inception, Spiller drew inspiration from Daniel Liberskind's Chamber Works (1983), Michael Webb's Temple Island (1987), Ben Nicholson's Appliance House (1990) as well as the prose of Francesco Colonna's Hypnerotomachia Poliphili (1499), intending to design his project's spaces and objects to reflect motifs of Surrealist art and theory.
 Most notably, Communicating Vessels references Alfred Jarry's 'Pataphysics and its three declensions: anomaly, hybridity and clinamen.

 Spiller imagines the project as designing a space, both real and virtual, centred on an island in the River Stour, near Sturry, where he grew up.
 This space consists of architectural elements familiar to Spiller's youth and the parochial English house and garden that have undergone deconstruction: in Spiller's words, 'birdbath, entrance gates, [...] topiary' are 'redesigned [...] in the wake' of 'the surreal protocols of contemporary architectural design'.
-As a project focused on Spiller's own memory and imagination, psychosexual hermeneutics such Salvador Dalí's paranoiac-critical method form as major a part of the project as its literal designs.
+As a project focused on Spiller's own memory and imagination, psychosexual hermeneutics such Salvador Dalí's paranoiac-critical method form as major a part of the project as its actual designs.
 In a lecture delivered virtually to Odile Decq's Confluence Institute in 2020, Spiller remarked that the project is as much about 'semiotic[s]' as it is about the 'embroidering of space'.
-In 2011, Lebbeus Woods wrote of the Vessels project:'Spiller's world includes much of the familiar—boundaries, edges, limits, creating forms we half or fully recognize.
+In 2011, Lebbeus Woods wrote of the Vessels project:Spiller's world includes much of the familiar—boundaries, edges, limits, creating forms we half or fully recognize.
 Then there are the mysterious forms, the ones we don't recognize at all.
 Bringing them all together to form a continuous landscape suggests above all else a transformation—the familiar past will become the unfamiliar future. [...]
 Spiller's drawings are unsettling, even frightening.
 He presents us with a world we must work at to navigate.
 Rationality and emotion are needed in equal measure and will meet in our imaginations.
 The sheer beauty—or ugliness—of the drawings seduces us to try, to match his creative efforts with our own.
 This brings the drawings firmly into the domain of architecture and far from that of art.
-The architect has designed spaces for us to inhabit, rather than objects for us to appreciate from outside'.
+The architect has designed spaces for us to inhabit, rather than objects for us to appreciate from outside.